 Vamos a Cordata Park

-As part of Cordata Elementary’s after school club program, Vamos Outdoors Project takes youth to Juliana Park to explore the outdoors and connect with nature through the Spanish language.
-The program is run entirely in Spanish, working on building comfort and confidence in outdoor settings, as well as preventing language attrition.
-Students explore, play games, build structures, and use all of their senses in the ninety minute outings.
+As part of Cordata Elementary’s after school club program, Vamos Outdoors Project takes youth to Juliana Park, on traditional Coast Salish People’s territory, to connect with nature through the Spanish language.
+The program is in Spanish, working on building comfort and confidence in outdoor settings, as well as building and maintaining language skills.
+Students navigate the park and surrounding forest, play games, build structures, and use all of their senses in ninety minute outings.
 This program is free to students, and runs for 8 weeks in the spring and fall.
 Student highlights are bunny tracking, mapping the landmarks between the school and the park, scrambling through the terrain alongside the trail, and role-playing their life-size fairy house.

 Vamos a Galbraith

 Along with covering basic mountain bike skills and outdoor recreation safety, these excursions foster cultural empowerment, confidence, and leadership skills.
 Participants get a chance to share experiences in Spanish with representative role models, make new friends, and build their sense of place within Whatcom County.
-Mountain biking is viewed as one of the most convenient activities to participate in, but due to financial and logistical barriers, many youth are unable to access within the resources of their families.
+Mountain biking is presented as a premier outdoor activity in Bellingham, but financial and logistical barriers make it an activity for the privileged.

 Vamos Outdoors Project is excited to build community through connecting new people, new places, and new activities.
-Thank you to the Whatcom Mountain Bike Coalition and its supporters for making this program a reality through technical assistance and access to brand new mountain bikes!
+Thank you to the Whatcom Mountain Bike Coalition and its supporters for making this program a reality and getting access to brand new bikes!

 Vamos Climbs at VITAL